openbanking-dev/blog-contents/On-boarding your application to a bank.md

 Lets do that now:

 * Download postman and our collection.
 See X
-* Setup your transport certificate into postman as your client certificate
+* Setup your transport certificates in postman as your client certificate.
+You can use the domain `*.ob.forgerock.financial`.
+To find out how to do this see https://learning.getpostman.com/docs/postman/sending-api-requests/certificates/
 * Test MATLS

 ### Dynamic registration